What do we want to achieve?

 We have task groups that focus their attention on identifying the advantages of generational differences for more efficient processes.
 In order to increase the number of women in management positions, we have signed a declaration, setting out clear targets, along with other DAX 30 companies.
 Our ATLAS program is a tool for encouraging and supporting female executives.

 In September 2013, we rolled out a new e-learning module, “Great minds don’t think alike – The power of different perspectives,” to all employees globally.
 This module presents employees with the opportunity to challenge their own assumptions and outlines ways to make fact-based decisions.

 We have already made steady progress, but we are well aware that further steps need to be taken.

 Our aim is for women to occupy at least 25 percent of the senior management positions by 2018.
-In 2012, we reached the 18 percent mark and are devoted even more effort to the task.
+In 2013, we reached the 18.7 percent mark and are devoted even more effort to the task.
+Our programs have proved to be effective in increasing the number of women in leadership positions, with more than 50% of the participants now in positions with new or greater responsibilities.
 Our ATLAS program won the Global category of the Opportunity Now Excellence in Practice Awards for the fourth time in 2012.

 In 2014, we were given a full 100 percent in the Corporate Equality Index of the Human Rights Campaign for the seventh time.